Next Start

 Accidents happen on roadways every day, and trained technicians are needed to fix the damage.
 A collision repair technician’s job is to repair these vehicles so they look and drive like new.

 Every accident is different, which means the damage technicians come across always presents a new set of challenges.
-For this reason, it’s important for collision repair technicians to be trained and well-versed in different repair techniques required to fix whatever jobs may come their way.
+For this reason, collision repair technicians need to be trained and well-versed in different repair techniques required to fix whatever jobs may come their way.

 The role of a collision repair technician is complex.
-These professionals must have a particular set of skills, which requires the completion of a training program that will expose them to the types of scenarios they’ll experience in the field.
+These professionals must have a particular set of skills, which requires the completion of a training program that exposes them to the types of scenarios they’ll experience in the field.

 According to Bill, “Training is very important in the collision repair field because vehicles are continually changing and being upgraded with new construction materials and techniques, and new technology.
 The most important quality of a training program is that it stays current with the technical information in the industry.”